jpcastanoo/aws-open-data-dendritic-consortium/README.md

 | [**session**](json-schemas/session.json)            | Data acquisition events metadata (experimenter, date, anesthesia, etc.).                   | S         |
 | [**virus**](json-schemas/virus.json)              | Information on AAV vectors used for genetic delivery.                                     | V         |

-Detailed descriptions of each table's attributes (columns), including types and descriptions, are available in the [metadata/](metadata.md) directory.
-The metadata is organized by table name, including JSON schema files can be found on [json-schemas/](json-schemas).
+Detailed descriptions of each table's attributes (columns), including types and descriptions, are available in the [metadata.md](metadata.md) file.
+The metadata is organized by table name, with JSON schema files available in the [json-schemas/](json-schemas) directory.

 ---

-## Data Formats
+## File Formats
 Data is provided in a variety of widely used neuroscience and imaging formats, enabling flexible analysis pipelines:

 - **TIFF/HDF5** for imaging data